MyTech78/Minetest_Mods_PortMeTo/README.md

 Installation
 ------------

-Unzip the archive, rename the folder to to portmeto and place it in minetest/mods/minetest/
+Unzip the archive, rename the folder to portmeto and place it in minetest/mods/minetest/

 (  Linux: If you have a linux system-wide installation place